ABOUT THE SOUTHERN

 ABOUT CHEF MATT FARLEY

 Executive Chef Matt Farley began his culinary journey in rural upstate New York at the age of 17.
 He moved to New York City in 1995, where he worked his way up in the kitchens of some of the Big Apple’s most lauded restaurants.
-After studying at the French Culinary Institute, Matt landed the executive chef position at The Noho Star where he remained for seven years.
+After studying at the French Culinary Institute, Matt landed the executive chef position at The Noho Star in New York City, where he remained for seven years.
 Matt’s eclectic career then led him to run a USDA plant, where he oversaw product development for retailers such as Whole Foods and Trader Joe’s.
-Matt moved his family to Nashville in the fall of 2009, and after two and a half years of working at the Loveless Cafe and the Farmhouse at Fontanel, Farley brings his varied experience and true love of food to The Southern.
+Matt moved his family to Nashville in the fall of 2009, and after two and a half years of working at the Loveless Cafe and the Farmhouse at Fontanel, Farley brought his varied experience and true love of food to The Southern.
 To Farley, “the most important thing is having honest food that brings out the flavors of good, simple ingredients.”